arturogg345/arturogg345.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Mechanical Engineering, Emphasis on Robotics and Controls, University of Wisconsin Madison, 2028 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Robotics Engineering, University of California Santa Cruz, 2022
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electrical Engineering, University of California Santa Cruz, 2022

 Work experience
 ======